Ramirez, Santana hit 2 of Indians’ 7 HRs in 19-5 rout vs NYY

 Didi Gregorius, Gary Sánchez and Gleyber Torres homered for New York, which leads the AL East by 9½ games over Tampa Bay.

-The Yankees also gave up seven home runs against Boston on July 4, 2003.
+The Yankees also gave up seven homers against Boston on July 4, 2003.
 The 10 combined by both clubs marked the most in a New York home game and most in any contest involving the Yankees since 11 were hit in Detroit on June 23, 1950, according to the Elias Sports Bureau.

 TRAINER’S ROOM

-Indians: RHP Dan Otero (shoulder inflammation) and LHP Tyler Olson (shingles) are both set to pitch in a minor league game Friday. … RHP Carlos Carrasco, diagnosed in June with a treatable form of leukemia, plans to throw batting practice Friday at Class A Lake County. … OF Bradley Zimmer (shoulder, oblique) will move from rookie ball in Arizona to Double-A Akron on his rehab assignment Tuesday.
-He has been sidelined all season. … RHP Jefry Ramirez (strained shoulder) is scheduled for a rehab appearance Friday in rookie ball.
+Indians: RHP Dan Otero (shoulder inflammation) and LHP Tyler Olson (shingles) are set to pitch in a minor league game Friday. … RHP Carlos Carrasco, diagnosed in June with a treatable form of leukemia, plans to throw batting practice Friday at Class A Lake County. … OF Bradley Zimmer (shoulder, oblique) will move from rookie ball in Arizona to Double-A Akron on his rehab assignment Tuesday.
+He has been sidelined all season. … RHP Jefry Rodríguez (strained shoulder) is scheduled for a rehab appearance Friday in rookie ball.
 He has been out since June 2.

 Yankees: RHP Luis Severino (right shoulder) threw his full repertoire with authority in a 30-pitch bullpen.
 He could face three batters in another session Sunday at Yankee Stadium before heading to Florida for a simulated game. … RHP Dellin Betances (right shoulder impingement) also threw off a bullpen mound before the game. … Slumping RF Aaron Judge flexed and squeezed his left hand after trying for a diving catch in the sixth.
 He stayed in the game.
+“I just felt it roll a little bit, but that was it,” Judge said.

 UP NEXT